Davy Jones (Pirates of the Caribbean): Dead Man's Chest

 Davy Jones first appears in the second film, Dead Man's Chest, in which he attempts to collect on his bargain with Jack Sparrow, sending Bootstrap Bill to threaten Jack and give him the black spot to attract the Kraken.
 Previously, Davy Jones had raised the Black Pearl from the sea for Sparrow, in exchange for Sparrow's soul after captaining the Pearl for 13 years.
 Attempting to get out of the situation, Sparrow argues that he was the captain for only two years before Hector Barbossa committed mutiny.
 Jones rejects this explanation, explaining that despite the mutiny, Jack still stubbornly gave himself the title "Captain".
 Sparrow then attempts to escape the deal by providing Will Turner as a substitute for himself.
-Jack falsely strikes a new deal with Jones; Jack will be spared enslavement on the Dutchman if he brings Jones one hundred souls to replace his own within the next three days (in reality he plans to recruit a new crew to help him find the Dead Man's Chest to save Will and break his debt).
+Jack falsely strikes a new deal with Jones; Jack will be spared servitude on the Dutchman if he brings Jones one hundred souls to replace his own within the next three days (in reality he plans to recruit a new crew to help him find the Dead Man's Chest to save Will and break his debt).
 Jones accepts, removes the black spot from Jack's hand, and retains Will, keeping him as a "good faith payment."

 While on the Dutchman, Will challenges Jones at a game of liar's dice.
 They wager Will's soul for an eternity of service against the key to the Dead Man's Chest.
 Bootstrap Bill joins the game and purposefully loses to save Will.
 During the game, Will learns where Jones keeps the key, being his real purpose in the game.
 The next morning, Jones realizes the key is gone and summons the Kraken to destroy the ship carrying Turner, who actually survives.
 The Dutchman then sails to Isla Cruces to stop Sparrow from getting the Chest.

 Arriving, Jones sends his crew to retrieve the Chest; they return to him with it.
 The Dutchman then chases after the Black Pearl, but is outrun.
 Jones summons the Kraken, which drags Jack Sparrow and the Pearl to Davy Jones's Locker.
-He afterward opens the Chest only to find his heart missing; it having been taken by James Norrington, who gives it to Lord Cutler Beckett, the chairman of the East India Trading Company.
+He afterward opens the Chest only to find his heart missing; it having been taken by Jack Sparrow and subsequently stolen by James Norrington, who gives it to Cutler Beckett, the chairman of the East India Trading Company.